 Good attendance is intrinsic to achieving the best outcomes possible for individual learners.
-We have an Educational Welfare Officer (EWO) whose role is to provide help and support to families where regular school attendance is an issue.
+We have an Educational Welfare Officer (EWO) Mr. Simon Jones, whose role is to provide help and support to families where regular school attendance is an issue.
 The EWO is supported by the school office staff who make ‘first day response’ calls/texts to parents of absent pupils.

 Welsh Government has instructed all Local Authorities to implement Penalty Notices under the Education (Penalty Notice) (Wales) Regulations 2013.
 The Local Authority believes that any absence from school, for whatever reason, is detrimental to a child’s long term life opportunities, so should be avoided if at all possible.
 A Penalty Notice is an alternative to prosecution with the aim of seeking to secure an improvement in the child’s attendance at school.